gbozee/beeola.me/content/blog/scaling-frontend-codebase/index.md

 }
 ```

-By ensuring using specific git tag instead of a particular branch, deployment becomes an explicit action.
-To get the latest changes from the `ui-lib` codebase, the git tag had to be bumped to a new version.
-This ensures experimenetation without having to worry about regressions or breaking changes  in both `marketing-pages` and `main-app` as a result of new commits introduced in either the `ui-lib` or the `shared-lib` codebases.
+By ensuring using specific git tag instead of a particular branch, **deployment becomes an explicit action**.
+To get the latest changes from the `ui-lib` codebase, **the git tag had to be bumped to a new version**.
+This ensures experimenetation without having to worry about regressions or breaking changes,  in both `marketing-pages` and `main-app`, as a result of new commits introduced in either the `ui-lib` or the `shared-lib` codebases.

 These changes were made directly on the `master` branch of both the `marketing app` as well as `main_app`.
 The `develop` branch for both `marketing-pages` and `main-app`, is what is then referenced by the root **mono repo** codebase housing all the submodules.